 Māhūi

-The Māhūi is the Culture and Education subcommittee of the Hawaiʻi LGBT Legacy Foundation.
+The Māhūi is a Culture and Education subcommittee of the Hawaiʻi LGBT Legacy Foundation.
+It guides the organizationʻs work, ensuring that itʻs place-based, and reflects Kanaka stories, values, and history.

 PridePainaMARQUEEopen